RoyiRa/academic-kickstart/content/publication/DALLE/index.md

 # Summary.
 An optional shortened abstract.
-summary: "We point out to surprising flaws in the way text2image models map words to visual concepts.
+summary: "We point out two surprising flaws in the way text2image models map words to visual concepts.
 For instance, we demonstrate a semantic leakage between different words in the prompt, and cases where words with multiple meanings are depicted with all their meanings at once."
 tags: []
 categories: []
 featured: false